trevordmiller/create-js-project/README.md

 - `.gitignore`
 - `package.json`
 - `README.md`
+- `webpack.config.js` _(only added for React project types)_

-### Optional
+### General Extensions

-When you run _Nexus_, it will prompt you with other options that you can extend the _Core_ with, if you want:
+After you select your project type and complete the general info questions, _Nexus_ asks if you want to extend the _Core_ with some general tools:

 ##### Editor formatting (EditorConfig)